Dr Jenny Wood, Co-founder and Chair of the Board of Trustees

 Ms Deborah McCracken, Board Trustee, Treasurer and Communications Manager

 Debbie is a full-time PhD student at Heriot-Watt University researching associations between urban greenspace and the health and wellbeing of children.
-She holds a BSc (Hons) in Psychology with Human Health as well as an MSc in Urban and Regional Planning.
+She holds a First Class BSc (Hons) in Psychology with Human Health as well as an MSc (Distinction) in Urban and Regional Planning.
 Debbie is the Social Media Editor for the academic journal Cities & Health.
 She brings this experience to her role at APiC as Communications Manager.

 Ms Anna Gaffney, Secretary and Board Trustee